mranisz/samsami/README.md

 Parameters:
 - indexType:
       - SamSAMi1::STANDARD (default)
+      - SamSAMi1::WITH_SKETCHES_8x2 - reduces the number of verifications using 8 2-bits sketches of sampled suffix preceding symbols, on average the additional required memory is about (4/(q-p+2))n bytes (half of the memory occupied by SamSAMi structure without text)
-      - SamSAMi1::WITH_SKETCHES - reduces the number of verifications, on average the additional required memory is about (4/(q-p+2))n bytes (half of the memory occupied by SamSAMi structure without text)
+      - SamSAMi1::WITH_SKETCHES_4x4 - reduces the number of verifications using 4 4-bits sketches of sampled suffix preceding symbols, on average the additional required memory is about (4/(q-p+2))n bytes (half of the memory occupied by SamSAMi structure without text)
 - q - window length (default: q = 4)
 - p - minimizer length, p ≤ q (default: p = 1)